abdellahomari87/DevSecOps-Netflix-Clone-CI-CD-Security-Monitoring-on-AWS/README.md

 - 🐳 A **Dockerfile** to containerize the application
 - ☸️ **Kubernetes manifests** (`Kubernetes/`) for deployment
 - 📂 Source code under `src/` and UI components in `public/`

-This repository is directly cloned and used in the Jenkins CI/CD pipeline for:

-- 🏗️ **Building the Docker image**
-- 🧪 **Running SonarQube code analysis**
-- 🔐 **Trivy and OWASP security scans**
-- 🚀 **Deployment on Docker and Kubernetes clusters**

----

-🔒 *Secure.
-Scalable.
-Automated.* – A complete DevSecOps lifecycle on AWS 🚀